AkashKumar-47/IPL-Match-Analysis/README.md

 # Key Questions and KPI's

 The project seeks to answer the following questions:
-- 1. Which team has won the most IPL matches across all seasons?
+- Which team has won the most IPL matches across all seasons?
-2. Which city has hosted the most IPL matches?
+-	Which city has hosted the most IPL matches?
-3. Which venue has the most wins by batting first vs. chasing?
+-	Which venue has the most wins by batting first vs. chasing?
-4. Who are the top 5 "Player of the Match" award winners?
+-	Who are the top 5 "Player of the Match" award winners?
-5. How does the toss decision affect the match outcome?
+-	How does the toss decision affect the match outcome?
-6. Which IPL season had the closest matches (smallest winning margins)?
+-	Which IPL season had the closest matches (smallest winning margins)?
-7. Has the frequency of Super Overs changed over the years?
+-	Has the frequency of Super Overs changed over the years?
-8. How many Super Overs have been played in each season?
+-	How many Super Overs have been played in each season?
-9. Which players have won "Player of the Match" awards for different teams?
+-	Which players have won "Player of the Match" awards for different teams?

+# Process

+- **Data Collection** – The dataset consists of IPL match records till the 2022 season.
+- **Data Cleaning & Preprocessing** – Removing null values, correcting data formats, and structuring the dataset.
+-	**Exploratory Data Analysis (EDA)** – Using Pandas, Matplotlib, and Seaborn to analyze trends and patterns.
+-**Data Visualization – Representing** insights with graphs and charts.
+-	**Dashboard & Reporting** – Summarizing findings in a clear and concise format.